CBMR-Single-Cell-Omics-Platform/GEO-submission-guide/README.md

 ### Transfer the data
   * Follow the instructions on https://www.ncbi.nlm.nih.gov/geo/info/submissionftp.html.
-    * Make sure to use tmux or similar to persist the process as it can take days!
+    * User a terminal multiplexer like tmux to persist the process.
-    * if the _raw_ files exceed the [GEO size limits]() they need to be uploaded directly to the Short Read Archive.
-See ascp_instructions.md.
   * When done, notify GEO using the [Submit to GEO web form](https://submit.ncbi.nlm.nih.gov/geo/submission/)